AviatrixSystems/Docs/HowTos/design_pattern_ipmotion.rst

 4. IPmotion HA
 ----------------

-The Aviatrix virtual appliance CloudN should be deployed in a vmware HA cluster for on-prem HA protection.
+The Aviatrix virtual appliance CloudN should be deployed in a VMware HA cluster for on-prem HA protection.

 The IPmotion gateway is monitored by CloudN for gateway health.
 If the gateway becomes unreachable, CloudN will stop the gateway instance and start it again.